wnfs-wg/car-mirror-spec/README.md

 ### 3.2.1 Client Request

-For each round, the Client creates a Bloom filter with all leaf and interior [CID]s for the nodes suspected to be shared with the structure that it is pulling.
+For each round, the Client creates a Bloom filter with all terminal and interior [CID]s for the nodes suspected to be shared with the structure that it is pulling.
 This filter MAY be empty.
 The Client sends this Bloom and the relevant graph root(s) to the Server.

 ### 3.2.2 Server Processing